mlhcmit/psets/2022/pset4/README.md

 (IMPORTANT) If you are submitting a pdf version of your notebook, please **remove cells and outputs (e.g. boilerplate/provided code, instructions, model training logs, etc.) that are not directly relevant to the write-up questions.**

 ## Part I : Implications of Lack of Overlap in Causal Inference
 We will begin with a deep dive into a core assumption in causal inference: overlap (also known as common support or positivity).
-See this document for the first part of the problem set: [Part 1](./6871-ps4-part1.pdf)
+See this document for the first part of the problem set: [Part 1](./6871-ps4-part1.pdf).
+This problem was written with input from members of the Clinical ML Group.

 Your main learning objectives include:
 1. Understand conceptually why IPW results in a biased estimator when there is a lack of overlap.